What is the major code and degree name for the online MAED Program?

 What courses do I need to take to meet voluntary Michigan School Administrator Certification and Endorsements?

-Eligibility requirements regarding administrative certification and endorsements through MSU can be found at the Department of Educational Administration web site.
-For more information, please visit this page by clicking here.
+Eligibility requirements regarding administrative certification and endorsements through MSU can be found on the School Administrator Certification and Endorsements page of the Department of Educational Administration website.

 Who is eligible for Financial Aid?

 To be eligible to file the Free Application for Federal Student Aid (FAFSA) and qualify for federal grants and loans, you must be a U.S. citizen or eligible non-citizen.
-For complete information on eligibility, please visit the Eligibility page of the Financial Aid web site by clicking here.
+For complete information on eligibility, please visit the Aid Eligibility page of the Financial Aid website.

 How many credits must I take in order to receive my financial aid?